 Margaret Dietrich was the co-author of an article entitled, Morphological functions of endogenous gibberellins in filicalean gametophytes: insights into the evolution of form and gender expression.

-Christopher Dobson guided two undergraduate co-authors in writing a feature article published in Science and Children (2014) entitled, The amazing ecology of terrestrial isopods: Third-grade students investigate roly-polies to learn about ecosystems.
+Christopher Dobson had a feature article published in Science and Children (2014) entitled, The amazing ecology of terrestrial isopods: Third-grade students investigate roly-polies to learn about ecosystems.
 He was the co-author of a journal article published in Science Scope (2013) entitled, Next Generation Science Standards: Lost in the woods?
 He had an inquiry-based lesson on community structure and succession published in MSTA Journal, entitled Forest for the trees: 5E lesson addresses NGSS.
 He also conducted a presentation at the National Science Teachers Association National Conference in San Antonio, TX entitled Integrating climate change for elementary pre-service teachers.